Robert Ernest Edward Pocock (10768) - 3rd Divisional Train | ANZAC.site

 23 November 1916 the company departed Le Havre by train.

-29 November 1916 arrived La Creche
+29 November 1916 they arrived at La Creche

 3rd Divisional Train, diary, Robert Ernest Edward Pocock, 10768